(photo by Emily Bowling)

 * 8/10 in UNCUT, March 2015.
 ‘Another delightful batch of tunes‘, Mick Houghton, biographer of Sandy Denny

-Rebecca is the daughter of visual artists and grew up first in West London and then in very rural West Somerset where she started writing songs at a tender age.
+Rebecca is the daughter of visual artists Alexander Hollweg and Geraldine Hollweg and grew up first in West London and then in very rural West Somerset where she started writing songs at a tender age.
+She is the sister of food-writer and cook Lucas Hollweg.

 In October 2001 she released her first album ‘June Babies’ on Emu Records – 12 tracks of melodic pop songs, featuring string arrangements by Chris Bowden and a guest appearance by singer songwriter Jeb Loy Nichols.
 Produced by bass player Andy Hamill (whose credits include Laura Mvula, Rumer, 4 Hero, Mark Murphy, Carleen Anderson, Jeb Loy Nichols, Nitin Sawhney and Kylie Minogue amongst others), it received critical acclaim in the national and music press (see home page) and went on to get played on the Jeremy Vine Show on BBC Radio 2 show.